 “Your yard results are excellent at less than 50 eggs per gram — in effect a count of zero.
 This is the widely accepted, correct way to report a clear result,” she continued.

 “A count will normally show the presence of adult, egg-laying redworm and roundworm.
 It is not a definitive test for tapeworm, so your yard should have a policy in place for this, regardless of worm count results.
-This might be an ‘Elisa’ blood test, taken by your vet, or a wormer that covers tapeworm.”
+This might be an ‘Elisa’ blood test, taken by your vet, a saliva-based test, or a wormer that covers tapeworm.”

 Another important consideration is the possibility of “hidden worms” — encysted stages of redworm.